TEAMMATES/teammates/.github/CONTRIBUTING.md

 ## Submitting a Pull Request

 - Ensure your PR addresses an open issue in the issue tracker.
 If one does not exist, open an issue first and wait for the team to confirm before starting work.
+- Do not submit pull requests for issues that are already assigned.
-- Follow the development process outlined in the [Contributor Guide](https://teammates.github.io/teammates/contributing.html).
+- Follow the development process outlined in the [Development Workflow](https://teammates.github.io/teammates/contributing/development-workflow.html).

 By submitting a PR, you agree to license your work under the [GNU GPL v2 License](https://github.com/TEAMMATES/teammates/blob/master/LICENSE).